 Protecting the privacy and confidentiality of patients and patient information is a primary responsibility of the Communications, Marketing and Media Department at Wake Forest Baptist Medical Center.
 Federal regulations dictate the way we report patient information to the media.

 The Health Insurance Portability and Accountability Act (HIPAA) has established privacy standards that will protect the kind of information we can provide about hospital patients.

-Under the new law, individuals entering the Medical Center for any kind of treatment will be given an opportunity to "opt in" or "opt out" of the patient directory.
+Under this law, individuals entering the Medical Center for any kind of treatment will be given an opportunity to "opt in" or "opt out" of the patient directory.

-If they "opt in," WFBMC will release a "one-word" condition (see below) about a patient's status upon request from the media.
+If they "opt in," the Medical Center will release a "one-word" condition (see below) about a patient's status upon request from the media.
 The reporter must provide the patient's first and last name.